KavrakiLab/TL-MHC/README.md

 ```
 in order to run the tools.

+#### Important note for Windows Installations

+It seems that, when using `conda` on Windows, there is a conflict between the `pytorch` installation and with some of the other packages.
+This happened on us on Windows only.
+A workaround that worked for us was to remove the `pytorch` entry from the YAML environment file, and install `pytorch` later when into the environment, using a `pytorch` installation command aken from [here](https://pytorch.org/get-started/locally/).
+Please reach out to us if you have any issues install the required packages.

 ## TLStab

 TLStab is our transfer learning-based pMHC stability predictor.
 You will find the corresponding files and instructions on how to use in the `TLStab` folder.